bartek1009x/RegLang-Specification/README.md

 ```

 The above example isn't an actual Vector as it only prints out the arguments, for an actual Vector implementation you can check out the [Vector.regl example in this repository](https://github.com/bartek1009x/RegLang-Specification/blob/main/examples/Vector.regl).
 However what you can see is how generics are used in classes.
 There's `<T>` after the class name in the class declaration (first line) and in the constructor.
 The constructor's arguments are packed into an array with the `...` (information about this can be found in the section about functions) and their type is specified as <T>, which means that it will be the generic type of the vector.

+# Standard Library
+One of the things that I immediately liked when I started coding in Java was its rich standard library and all the things that it had built-in (well, most of them were in the JDK, not in the language itself, but you know what I mean).
+While RegLang is meant to be in the lower level category of langauges (C, C++, etc.), so lower level than Java, I think that it should still have a standard library covering all the functionality used daily, unlike the C std which is not too extensive.

+The language should have built-in functions and classes covering:
+- OS (for platform specific needs),
+- Processes,
+- Filesystem,
+- I/O,
+- Math,
+- Random,
+- Strings,
+- Vectors,
+- Maps,
+- Coroutines,
+- Threads.

+Those are **essential** for a modern language in my opinion.
+Of course, coverage of other functionality could also be considered for the std, but what I have listed are the essentials, the bare minimum.

 # Vectors
 Basically dynamic arrays that resize themselves when needed, like the ones in C++, Rust or the Java ArrayList.
 Implemented as classes.